DataScienceAtUCSB/SpringNoviceGroup/README.md

 <h3>Forming Teams</h3>
 <p>
-	During the first meeting, we will have everyone mingle and meet new members.
-You may have some friends in the room, but you still need to mingle!
-D
+	To get things started, we will get everyone up and moving about the room.
+Get ready for some cheesy ice-breakers!
+Also, you must be brutally honest about your knowledge.
+It is no problem if you are coming in fresh with no experience--but it is a problem if you lie and tell others that you are well-versed in a programming language.
+It is time to self-assess your skill level.
 </p>
 <ul>
 	<li>